GOswim, a next-generation swimming and water safety program, has been launched by Belgravia Leisure in partnership with Swimming Australia.

 Every child’s GOswim journey is powered by innovative technology – the Splash app and digital platform.
 The Splash app was specifically designed to improve communication and interaction between swim schools, parents and swimmers.

 “Once the students are assessed in their program, which happens regularly, parents will get a notification to say how their child is progressing,” says Kym.

 “The app keeps the parents connected to the program and the swim school communicating with the parents around their child’s progression.
 That was based on feedback from a lot of parents who weren’t fully understanding where their kids are at regarding their learn to swim development.”

-As well as keeping parents in the loop, the Splash app engages the swimmer with notifications on skills and milestone achievements, digital awards and video messages from the Australian Dolphins swim team.
+As well as keeping parents in the loop, the Splash app engages the students with notifications on skills and milestone achievements, digital awards and video messages from the Australian Dolphins swim team.
 These messages, from champions such as Cameron McEvoy and Ellie Cole, encourage kids to keep on swimming.

 “That’s been a really nice feature, to connect to the elite side of the sport and get that awareness about our Australian swim team out there with the community of swimmers that are using the program,” says Kym.